Scheriproct Ointment (Prednisolone Hexanoate)

 You will need to answer a few questions about your health before completing purchase of this item.

-More Information
+More information

-Scheriproct is an ointment made to cure external piles, haemorrhoids, and anal itching.
+Scheriproct ointment is an ointment made to cure external piles, haemorrhoids, and anal itching.
 The medication affords short term relief for 5 to 7 days for symptoms of haemorrhoids, pruritus and, proctitis, anal fissures, and itching of the anal area.

-For more information on the prescription medication patients should refer to the Scheriproct Ointment patient information leaflet.
+For more information on the prescription medication patients should refer to the Scheriproct ointment patient information leaflet.

 The Scheriproct ointment like the suppositories is manufactured with two leading ingredients they are the Prednisolone and Cinchocaine.
 Cinchocaine is a kind of drug that is referred to by many medical practitioners as a local anaesthetic.
 It helps by essentially blocking away the pain messages sent on the nerve fibres.
 It helps numb the painful area where the medication has been applied thus affording quick relief from pain and or itching brought about by pruritus and, haemorrhoids, and anal fissures.